 - Government fines

-- Civil judgments against a bankrupt involving fraud
+- Civil judgments against you involving fraud

 Obligation to transfer your non-exempt assets to your Licensed Insolvency Trustee

-“If you file for personal bankruptcy then virtually any property which you own will be transferred to the Licensed Insolvency Trustee except that property which is exempt under either provincial or federal law.”
+“If you file for personal bankruptcy then virtually any property you own will be transferred to the Licensed Insolvency Trustee except that property which is exempt under either provincial or federal law.”

 Exempt Property Under Ontario Law (Execution Act)

 |For non-farmers, any “tools of the trade” used by a bankrupt in the bankrupt’s business, profession or calling||11,300|